ConacBreslin/technostalgia/README.md

 Other images on the site were added by users.

 ## Testing.
-Bugs identified during development and testing and their solutions can be seen [here](link to image).
+Bugs identified during development and testing and their solutions on 2 pages [page 1](static/images/bugsone.png), [page 2](static/images/bugstwo.png).
 ### Validation
 - HTML code for each individual page was validited by direct input into [validator.w3.org](https://validator.w3.org/).
-The results of tis can be seen  [here](static/images/htmlvalidation.jpg))
+The results of this can be seen  [here](static/images/htmlvalidation.jpg))
 - CSS code was tested repeatedly by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
 No error found!' message.
 - JavaScript was checked using [jshint](https://jshint.com/).
 There were no errors and the warnings were checked, corrected where appropriate and otherwise left.
-- Python code was tested repeatedly with pep8 online validator until the vaildator deemed it 'All right'.
+- Python code was tested repeatedly with [pep8 online validator](http://pep8online.com/) until the vaildator deemed it 'All right'.
 - Lighthouse Audits.
 The site’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](static/images/lighthousereport.png).
 - Manual Testing.
 At every step of development the errors highlighted in the code were addressed before proceeeding.
 The app was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.